jvrhjvrh/ratelimiter/README.md

     - PORT: application port.
 Default value: 3000
     - USER_ID: string needed to authorize auth routes.
 Default value: testUser
-    - REDIS_HOST host of redis server.
+    - REDIS_HOST: host of redis server.
 Default value: localhost
-    - REDIS_PORT port of redis server.
+    - REDIS_PORT: port of redis server.
 Default value: 6379
-    - EXPIRE_TIME time for rate limiting to expire in seconds.
+    - EXPIRE_TIME: time for rate limiting to expire in seconds.
 Default value: 3600
-    - PUBLIC_MAX_VALUE max limit of calls for public routes.
+    - PUBLIC_MAX_VALUE: max limit of calls for public routes.
 Default value: 100
-    - PRIVATE_MAX_VALUE max limit of calls for private routes.
+    - PRIVATE_MAX_VALUE: max limit of calls for private routes.
 Default value: 200

 This application was developed to showcase some use cases for middlewares, more specifically a rate limiter and an authenticator.